peterm94/lagom/README.md

 ### WorldSystem

-`WorldSystems` are similar to `System`s, but instead of running on `Component` groupings by entities, they run on all `Components` of specified types.
+`WorldSystems` are similar to `Systems`, but instead of running on `Component` groupings by entities, they run on all `Components` of specified types.

 ### Scene